Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Evaluation

-We observe that the success rate of replicating attack indeed increases with the increasing number of available copies.
-The influence of attractors injected through the current simple method decreases linearly.
-Nonetheless, it is still a significant improvement over distributing identical copies or directly applying the retraining.
-Using an anti-collusion watermark scheme to prevent collusion attacks will be interesting future work.
+In Figure~\ref{fig:collusion}, we observe that the success rate of replication attack indeed increases with the increasing number of available copies.
+The influence of attractors injected using QIM decoder decreases linearly.
+Nonetheless, it is still a significant improvement over distributing identical copies or directly applying the independent-training.
+Using an anti-collusion watermark~\cite{DBLP:journals/tit/SkoricVCT08} scheme to prevent collusion attacks will be interesting future work.